October 2, 2020

 Final Thoughts

-Apache Struts has now been around for over 20 years.
-In the beginning, it was something new that changed how to develop web applications by following the MVC architecture.
-Over the years, the framework has stayed relevant by delivering crucial features that users want.
+Apache Struts has now been around for more than two decades.
+In the beginning, it was a Java web framework that changed how to develop web applications by following the MVC architecture.
+Over the years, the framework has become a legacy mainstay that's fallen in popularity in place of frameworks like Spring Boot, but Apache Struts still sees widespread enterprise use.

 Increase Development Efficiency With JRebel

-Save upwards of a month of development time annually by eliminating rebuilds and redeploys.
+Save upwards of a month of development time annually by eliminating rebuilds.
 Discover how much time your team can save with JRebel during your free 14-day trial.

 Try JRebel Free